-The wheat cleaning line, as well as a vibrating separator, destoner and photoseparator, will be equipped with a GIOTTO STERILIZER, the OMAS separator that provides optimum management of the degree of cleaning of the grain, thanks to the removal of the outer layers of lignin and cellulose.
-With this process, developed exclusively by OMAS, the surface of the caryopsis is scraped to remove the outer layers of the husk by varying amounts (from 0.2 to 2 %), purifying it by removing all INORGANIC IMPURITIES such as fertilisers, weed killers, insecticides, soil, sand and metals, as well as ORGANIC IMPURITIES such as bacteria, fungi, mould and mycotoxins.
-Milling a grain that has had all of its inorganic elements removed will reduce the ash content of the flour, improve the colour and eliminate the presence of metals that are banned in flour used to make baby food.
-The removal of weed killers, fertilisers and chemical disinfectants is essential since recent studies have cited them as the origin of many food intolerances and allergies, previously blamed on flour and baked goods.
-Milling wheat that is free from organic impurities not only prevents contamination of the mill itself, but the result is microbiologically purified flour and bran, which can then be stored for longer periods but which are above all, free from bacteria, moulds, and mycotoxins, with great advantages for consumer health as a result.
+The wheat cleaning line, as well as a vibrating separator, destoner and photo separator, have been equipped with a Giotto Sterilizer, the separator that provides optimum management of the degree of cleaning of the grain, thanks to the removal of the outer layers of lignin and cellulose.
+With this process developed by Omas, the surface of the caryopsis is scraped to remove the outer layers of the husk by varying amounts (from 0.2 to 2 %), purifying it by removing all inorganic impurities such as fertilisers, weed killers, insecticides, soil, sand and metals, as well as organic impurities such as bacteria, fungi, mould and mycotoxins.

-The energy savings are achieved with a series of technologies including the most important, which is the LEONARDO S roller mill with “KERS“ device.
-This technology, for which OMAS holds the worldwide patent, uses electrical regeneration of the kinetic energy created between the milling rolls, which means a reduction in the roller mill’s power use of 50%.
+Omas was also able to improve the mill energy savings, thanks to Leonardo Roller Mill.
+The innovative Kers technology, patented by Omas, uses electrical regeneration of the kinetic energy created between the milling rolls, which means a reduction in the roller mill’s power use of 50%.
 Probes and frequency changers (VSD) are applied to the motors with higher power to make sure that only the energy required for each stage in the process is actually used.
-During the winter season, the mill will also recover the heat produced by the fans present in the plant, redirecting it throughout the building and therefore optimising energy use.
-This will in turn allow the plant to benefit from the tax breaks available with regard to CO2 emissions and to cut production costs to the benefit of all concerned.
+During the winter season, the mill can also recover the heat produced by the fans present in the plant, redirecting it throughout the building and therefore optimising energy use.
+This will in turn allow the plant to benefit from the tax breaks available with regard to CO2 emissions and to cut production costs.
 The mill will be remotely operated and thanks to independently controlled roller speeds, it will be possible to optimise milling yield according to the type of mix and flour.